mariusz-ostoja-swierczynski/tech-controllers/README.md

-# Tech Controllers integration for Home Assistant
+# TECH Controllers integration for Home Assistant
 The integration of heating controllers from Polish company TECH Sterowniki Sp. z o.o.
-It uses API to their web control application eModul.eu therefore your controller needs to be accessible from internet and you need an account either on https://emodul.eu or https://emodul.pl.
+It uses API to their web control application eModul.eu, therefore your controller needs to be accessible from internet and you need an account either on https://emodul.eu or https://emodul.pl.

 The integration is based on API provided by TECH which supports following controllers:
 * L-7